Skip to main content

 Robert W. Weir’s painting Embarkation of the Pilgrims.
 A group of people gather, one holding a book, another with his hands outstretched.

-The United Society Partners in Gospel (USPG) is a UK-based Anglican missionary organisation that operates around the world.
-During the eighteenth, nineteenth, and early twentieth centuries, the USPG went by the name of the Society for the Propagation of the Gospel in Foreign Parts (SPG).
-This collection contains letters and supplementary material compiled by its North American branch during the period 1635–1928.
-The papers therefore provide students and historians with a unique insight into the evolution of Christianity in the American colonies, the United States, and Canada.
+This collection contains letters and supplementary materials compiled by its North American branch during the period 1635–1928.
+The papers provide students, researchers, and educators with a unique insight into the evolution of Christianity in the American colonies, the United States, and Canada.

 Contents